 Naming and Taxonomic Metadata

-Taxonomy is the classification of organisms in an ordered system that indicates natural relationships.
+Taxonomy is an event that organisms are classified according to existing ordered systems which indicate natural relationships.
 The taxonomic organization of species is hierarchical.
-Each species belongs to a genus, each genus belongs to a family, and so on through order, class, phylum, and kingdom.
+Species belongs to genus, genus belongs to family, and so on through order, class, phylum, and kingdom.
 In the following tables the information that we keep about the scientific name assignment events, the taxonomic classification and the common names are included.

 Metadata about Scientific Name Assignment Event